-- Reach new trade and investment agreements to ignite U.S. economic growth. - Negotiate additional bilateral investment treaties with major markets around the globe. - Modernize U.S. export controls to enhance national security and competitiveness. - Boost business and leisure travel and the jobs they sustain by improving the visa process and expanding the Visa Waiver program. - Continue the process of normalizing relations with Cuba by removal of remaining trade and financial restrictions. - Approve nominees to the Export-Import Bank of the U.S. to give the board the quorum it needs to approve transactions over \$10 million.
+- Congressional approval of the United States Mexico Canada Agreement (USMCA).
+The USMCA preserves and strengthens the benefits of North American trade for American workers, farmers, businesses and consumers. - Reach a new trade agreement with China, as commercial engagement and the expansion of trade and investment ties between the U.S. and China benefit both countries and their business communities. - Negotiate additional bilateral investment treaties with major markets around the globe. - Modernize U.S. export controls to enhance national security and competitiveness. - Boost business and leisure travel and the jobs they sustain by improving the visa process and expanding the Visa Waiver program. - Continue the process of normalizing relations with Cuba by removal of remaining trade and financial restrictions. - Approve nominees to the Export-Import Bank of the U.S. to give the board the quorum it needs to approve transactions over \$10 million.